mochoabuilds/-cognition-/README.md

 ## 4 EXPERIMENTS

-* In this section we explore the generalizability of networks trained on different datasets, etc.
+* In this section we explore the generalizability of networks trained on three different datasets.
 * Because training datasets take up many GBs in memory, a 500 GB disk is added and mounted on the virtual machine for dataset storage.
 The GPU chosen is a NVIDIA Tesla P100 for inferences in the cloud and a NVIDIA Jetson Xavier XN for performing inferences on the edge.

 ## 4.1 "BEHAVIORGRAM" DATASET